This post may contain affiliate links. If you click on a link and make a purchase I earn a small commission at no extra cost for you.

-The most common sleeping pads are self-inflating mats.
+The most popular sleeping pads are self-inflating mats.
 They use a combination of open-cell polyurethane foam insulation and air for cushioning enclosed in an air-tight envelope.
 For transport, the sleeping mat is easily rolled up while the air is pressed out of the foam and the channels.
-To use it, simply open the valve, allowing the foam to relax and it will recover to its original shape as the pores and channels are filled with air.
+To use it, simply open the valve, allow air to enter and the pad will inflate itself to its original shape as the pores and channels are filled with air.

 Air Pad, the most comfortable sleeping pad

 These air construction sleeping mats are the most comfortable ones for backpacking.
 They are modern high-tech camping mats, which are made from air-tight, extremely lightweight laminates.
 The air chambers of those mats are filled with down or microfiber so they provide much higher insulation (R-value) than foam mats or self-inflating mattresses.

 However, the need to be handled with more care, as they can be punctured or ripped easily.
 When damaged they deflate and their insulation is gone.
 Make sure you use them with a protective pad (groundsheet, tarpaulin, etc.) If you going remote or at a very low temperature you must have a repair kit or even a spare sleeping pad with you as the repair kit won’t help with large-scale damage or valve problems.

 - Air pads provide very good insulation to weight ratio and packing size